mossb90/VACompensationWebsitev2/README.md

 # VACompensationWebsitev2
-IN PROGRESS.
-VA Compensation website includes a calculator to estimate monthly compensation for a given combined disability rating along with a combined disability calculator.
+VA Compensation website includes a calculator to estimate monthly compensation for a given combined disability rating along with a (in progress) combined disability calculator.